Radiation Protection in Medical Radiography - Elsevier eBook on VitalSource, 9th Edition

-Master the basic principles and techniques of radiation safety!
-Radiation Protection in Medical Radiography, 9th Edition makes it easy to understand both basic and complex concepts in radiation protection, radiobiology, and radiation physics.
-Concise, full-color coverage discusses the safe use of ionizing radiation in all imaging modalities, including the effects of radiation on humans at the cellular and systemic levels, regulatory and advisory limits for exposure to radiation, and the implementation of radiation safety practices for patients and personnel.
-From a team of authors led by radiologic technology educator Mary Alice Statkiewicz Sherer, this text also prepares you for success on the ARRT certification exam and state licensing exams.
+Help your students master the basic principles and techniques of radiation safety!
+Radiation Protection in Medical Radiography, 9th Edition makes it easy for students to understand both basic and complex concepts in radiation protection, radiobiology, and radiation physics.
+Full-color coverage discusses the safe use of ionizing radiation in all imaging modalities, including the effects of radiation on humans at the cellular and systemic levels, regulatory and advisory limits for exposure to radiation, and the implementation of radiation safety practices for patients and personnel.
+Clear and concise, this text also prepares students for success on the ARRT certification exam and state licensing exams.

 - Clear and concise writing style covers key concepts in radiation protection, biology, and physics in a building-block approach progressing from basic to more complex.

 - Convenient, easy-to-use features make learning easier with chapter outlines and objectives, listing and highlighting of key terms, and bulleted summaries.

 - Full-color illustrations and photos depict important concepts, and tables make information easy to reference.

 - Timely coverage of radiation protection regulations addresses radiation awareness and education efforts across the globe.